Automated attendant: Background

 PBXs (private branch exchanges) or PABXs (private automatic branch exchanges) are telephone systems that serve an organization that has many telephone extensions but fewer telephone lines (sometimes called "trunks") that connect that organization to the rest of the global telecommunications network.

 While persons within an enterprise served by a PBX can call each other by dialing their extension numbers, incoming calls, i.e., calls originating from a telephone not served by the PBX but intended for a party served by the PBX, required assistance from a switchboard operator (also called a "switchboard attendant") or a telephone service called DID ("direct inward dialing").
 Direct inward dialing has advantages such as rapid connection to the destination party and disadvantages including cost, lack of identification of the called organization and use of ten-digit telephone numbers.

 Automated attendants provide, among many other things, a way for an external caller to be directed to an extension or department served by a PBX system without using direct inward dialing or without switchboard attendant assistance.

 History

-While many users may think an automated attendant is part of voice mail it is not.
-Voice messaging (or voicemail or VM) technology was around since the late 1970s but in the early 1980s companies provided voice prompting systems that allowed callers to reach (route the call) to an intended party, not necessarily to leave a message.
-Automated attendant systems are also referred to as automated menu systems and much early work in this field was done by Michael J. Freeman Ph.D.
+Automated attendants are not part of voicemail systems.
+Voice messaging (or voicemail or VM) technology has existed since the late 1970s; in the early 1980s companies provided voice-prompting systems that allowed callers to reach (route the call) to an intended party, not necessarily to leave a message.
+Automated attendant systems are also referred to as automated menu systems and much early work in this field was done by Michael J. Freeman, Ph.D.

 Time-based routing

-Many auto attendants will have options to allow for time of day routing, as well as weekend and holiday routing.
+Many auto attendants will have options to allow for time-of-day routing, as well as weekend and holiday routing.
 The specifics of these features will depend entirely on the particular automated attendant, but typically there would be a normal greeting and routing steps that would take place during normal business hours, and a different greeting and routing for non-business hours.